miking-lang/miking/README.md

 make test
 ```

 Alternatively, you can use `make test-all` to run the full test suite.
+Beware
-Beware that this may take some time.
+that this may take some time.
+Alternatively you can use `make
+test-all-prune-utests` which will exclude tests whose external dependencies are
+not met on the current system (with the exception of `pyml`).

 To run a hello world program, create a file `hello.mc` with the following code,